gjd6640/sonar-text-plugin/README.md

 ## sonar-text-plugin

 A free and open-source Community plugin for SonarSource's Sonarqube product that lets you create rules to flag issues in text files.
 Currently it supports raising issues:
-* When text matching a regex is present (line-by-line scan & dot does not match all)
+* When text matching a regex is present
+ * Option A: Line-by-line scan & dot does not match all.
+No file size limitations.
+ * Option B: Multiline match.
+Dot matches all and expression is compared to the entire file at once.
+Limited to files of 500k characters in length or fewer.
-* When text matching regex 'A' is present require that text matching regex 'B' also be present (dot matches all, expressions can describe multiple lines)
+* When text matching regex 'A' is present require that text matching regex 'B' also be present (dot matches all, expressions can describe multiple lines).
+Limited to files of 500k characters or fewer.

 ### Screenshots